Chronos — surprise, surprise — ruins all of the team's plans

 But before he can go full Darth Mick, his ship picks up a signal: a time anomaly has occurred in 1960, where the Waverider made it after going into freefall while Rip rebooted Gideon, who Mick tampered with while leaving the ship with Leonard.

-where when Sara, Ray, and Kendra have ended up, but they’re no longer in Harmony Falls, where Vandal Savage is still hanging around.
+1960 is also where when Sara, Ray, and Kendra have ended up, but they’re no longer in Harmony Falls, where Vandal Savage is still hanging around.
 During those two years, the trio drove off to Hub City (hmm, no sign of The Question?), but a few weeks in, Ray’s optimism about their rescue drives Sara to realize they’re never going to picked up again by their friends.
 (After all, you shouldn’t be late if you have a time machine.)
 She heads off without telling the couple where she’s headed, while Ray and Kendra live as a couple in a large apartment with an abundance of board games and both get jobs at a local university, where Ray teaches a man whose son will be named Bill Gates (maybe it’s a different Bill Gates, Ray!) and Kendra works as a librarian.

 During this time, Ray has been scavenging the future tech from his Atom suit to help build a beacon that would allow the Waverider to locate them if it were to ever return.
 But just as he’s ready to dispose of it on the day he planned to propose to Kendra, the Waverider appears and picks them up.
 Ray’s devastated — he loved being trapped in the late ’50s, what with his Eagle Scout sensibilities — but Kendra’s delighted.
 The pair argue about leaving behind their apartment and just how quickly Kendra adopted back modern clothing, as if the two years never existed, but with Rip intent on getting back on track, they prepare to leave.